UPDATED: April 20, 2022

 Participants in today’s FIRE movement aim to “retire” from their 9-to-5 jobs in their 30’s or 40’s to pursue other, often more creative ventures.

-Generally, someone can claim to have reached FIRE when they are no longer required to hold a job to take care of expenses.
+Generally, someone can claim to have reached financial independence when they are no longer required to hold a job to take care of expenses.
 At the core of the movement, it’s based around several key elements:

 - Freedom – Financial independence provides the space to work when you want, where you want, not to be bound to your physical office location, and the autonomy to travel the world.
 Many people who look to the FIRE movement do so with freedom of movement and financial choices as a primary driver.

-- Time – Becoming financially independent grants you the time to pursue whatever lifestyle you want and participate in the things that matter most to you.
+- Time – Becoming financially independent and retiring early grants you the time to pursue whatever lifestyle you want and participate in the things that matter most to you.
 Many proponents of FIRE aim to spend more time with family, especially while children are young.

 How To FIRE